romant/blog/content/posts/business-school-foie-gras-factory-part-1.md

 ---
 author: Roman Tarnavski
 categories:
-  - mba
+  - other
 date: 2014-10-30 17:39:49
 dsq_thread_id:
   - '3171702589'
 format: image
 id: 1256
 image: /images/2014/10/i-robot-2004-42-g1.jpg
-permalink: /reflection/mba/business-school-foie-gras-factory-part-1/
+permalink: /reflection/mba/business-school-foie-gras-factory/
 title: Is a Business School, a foie gras Factory? description : "the pursuit of an MBA reveals a hidden lesson in the corporate education schemes"
-url: /2014/10/30/business-school-foie-gras-factory-part-1/
+url: /2014/10/30/business-school-foie-gras-factory/
 tags:
   - mba
   - study